vilelaramon/vilelaramon/README.md

 ### About me:

 <p>
    Professional in Information Technology for over 10 years, with 5 years working with a focus on SharePoint.
-In my professional profile I stand out: Team spirit, good interpersonal relationship, initiative and responsibility.
 <p>
     Passionate about technology, with ease of self-learning and updating of knowledge.
 <p>